-North end of Ferry Street
+North end of Ferry Street, Martinez, CA

 Toll Free: 888-EBPARKS (888-327-2757), option 3, extension 4542

 > Trail Map

-Download PDF Map
+> PDF Map

 The shoreline park offers visitors a variety of experiences.
-There are group picnic areas, softball fields, bocce ball courts and soccer fields in the eastern section of the park, operated by the City of Martinez.
+There are group picnic areas, Baseball fields, bocce ball courts and soccer fields in the eastern section of the park, operated by the City of Martinez.
 The District operates the western section with its quiet open lawns, small family picnic areas, and ponds and creeks.
 Nearly three miles of trails offer peaceful walks through the marsh and along the shoreline.